 Registered Market Agents sell produce on behalf of farmers.
-They are governed by Act 12 of 1992 (amended 2003) which prescribes, amongst other requirements, how they will handle the farmer’s money.
+They are governed by the Agricultural Produce Agents Act No. 12 of 1992 (amended 2003) which prescribes, amongst other requirements, how they will handle the farmer’s money.
 These agents register with the Agricultural Produce Agents Council (APAC) and after complying with certain requirements of Act 12 can open for business.

 The Act requires a Market Agency to open a Trust Account on behalf of its farmers thereby ensuring that their money is controlled and regulated.
 Market Agents must submit a Trust Account Reconciliation to APAC every month.
 Market Agents must by law pay their farmers within 5 working days after completing the sale of a consignment.

 Act 12 also provides for a Market Agents’ Fidelity Fund to which only they contribute annually and which guarantees farmers’ money under specified circumstances.
-Find the notes on the Fidelity Fund and when a farmer can claim against it under heading 4.
+Find the notes on the Fidelity Fund and when a farmer can claim against it further down this page.

 By reacting to the laws of supply and demand on a daily basis, fresh produce commission markets remain the purest form of price establishment available to farmers and buyers.

 Find the list of registered fresh produce market agencies at www.apacweb.org.za/registered-fresh-produce-agents